 I don’t want a wheelie bin, can I keep my black boxes?

 We are looking into options for householders who cannot have wheelie bins to make the service as easy as possible.
-If you don’t have space for a wheelie bin, alternative containers will be provided (there is a chance you will keep your recycling boxes but this will not be confirmed until next year).
+If you don’t have space for a wheelie bin, alternative containers will be provided (there is a chance you will keep your recycling boxes but this will not be confirmed later this year).
 You will still need to separate your glass into one recycling box.

 Why do I need to separate glass?